13/02/2017

 VTL0 to VTL1 transition

-.
-Actually, the secure kernel’s NTOS calls can be considered as “fake returns” to VTL0, since they consist in 0x11
+Finally, the SkCallNormalMode is called, which ends up on SkpPrepareForReturnToNormalMode.
+Actually, the secure kernel’s NTOS calls can be considered as “fake returns” to VTL0, since they consist in 0x11 hypercalls too.

 We have identified all the possible SSCNs from VTL0 in the array below.
 For each one, we only specified the called functions as their name is generally self-explanatory.
 The corresponding parameters must be however retrieved manually by reverse engineering the VTL0 callers or the VTL1 callees.